hhaggan/f9_tournament/docs/docs/community/development.md

 # Developing

-This guide explains how to run Bracket without Docker.
+This guide explains how to run Forte9 without Docker.
 They cover database setup, configuration and how to run the frontend and backend.
 If you quickly want to get up and running, please read [quickstart.md](../running-bracket/quickstart.md).